Society and Culture

 Topics cover three broad groups:

-• Culture e.g. Cultural Diversity
+• Culture e.g. The Material World

-• Contemporary Challenges e.g. Social Ethics
+• Contemporary Challenges e.g. People & the Environment

-• Global Issues e.g. a question of rights.
+• Global Issues e.g. A question of rights.

 ASSESSMENT